 - James 2:26 “The body apart from the spirit is dead,…”

 - Luke 23:46 “Then Jesus, calling out with a loud voice, said, “Father, into your hands, I commit my spirit!”
 And having said this, he breathed his last.”

 - Acts 7:59 “And as they were stoning Stephen, he called out, “Lord Jesus, receive my spirit.”

 - 2Timothy 4:22 “The Lord be with your spirit.”

 ??
 What happens to our spirits when we die?
 Read the story of Lazareth and the rich man in Luke 16:19-31.

 ??
-Where did Lazareth go, and where was the rich man go?
+Where did Lazareth go after he died, and where was the rich man go after he died?

 ??
 Why could the rich man see, hear, speak, and feel thirsty if he was dead?

 This account explains another reality that there is a heaven and a hell.

 ??
 If you were to die today, where will you spend eternity?